explainers-by-googlers/prompt-api/README.md

 We'll likely explore more specific APIs for tool- and function-calling in the future; follow along in [issue #7](https://github.com/webmachinelearning/prompt-api/issues/7).

-### Configuration of per-session options
+### Configuration of per-session parameters

-In addition to the `systemPrompt` and `initialPrompts` options shown above, the currently-configurable options are [temperature](https://huggingface.co/blog/how-to-generate#sampling) and [top-K](https://huggingface.co/blog/how-to-generate#top-k-sampling).
-More information about the values for these parameters can be found using the `capabilities()` API explained [below](#capabilities-detection).
+In addition to the `systemPrompt` and `initialPrompts` options shown above, the currently-configurable model parameters are [temperature](https://huggingface.co/blog/how-to-generate#sampling) and [top-K](https://huggingface.co/blog/how-to-generate#top-k-sampling).
+The `params()` API gives the default, minimum, and maximum values for these parameters.

+_However, see [issue #42](https://github.com/webmachinelearning/prompt-api/issues/42): sampling hyperparameters are not universal among models._

 ```js
 const customSession = await ai.languageModel.create({